The Benefits of Driving an Electric Car

 This creates a nippy and fun driving experience in even the humblest EVs.

-I recently delivered a Nissan Leaf to my parents who live on a farm in Dorset.
-It was night when I arrived and I knew that the dogs would usually make a racket as soon as a car pulled into the driveway.
-There were some surprised and embarrassed doggie faces when I opened the door into the house having silently pulled up outside the house!
+We recently delivered an electric vehicle to elmo customers who live on a farm in Dorset.
+It was night when the car was delivered and we were told in advance that the dogs would make a racket as soon as a car pulled into the driveway!

 Well, just imagine a world without the noise of traffic, where you don’t have to listen to the roar of engines as you try to sleep at night or focus during the day; where instead you hear the calmer sounds of the world and its natural rhythms.